biswajitpaul01/ng-tuts/notes.md

     5. Shared module

 @NgModule contains the various metadata options like:
-    1. declarations
-    2. imports
+    1. declarations: The declarations option is used to define components in the respective module
+    2. imports: The imports option is used to import other dependent modules.
+The BrowserModule is required by default for any web based angular application
     3. exports
-    4. providers
-    5. bootstrap
+    4. providers: The providers option is used to configure set of injectable objects that are available in the injector of this module.
+    5. bootstrap: The bootstrap option tells Angular which Component to bootstrap in the application
+    6. entryComponents: The entryComponents option is a set of components dynamically loaded into the view.

 ## Feature Modules
     1. Domain feature modules